 - low self-esteem and confidence

 - hospital admissions and treatment under general anaesthetic for children

-- costly dental treatment.
+- costly dental treatment

-What are the benefits of Water Fluoridation
+Benefits of Water Fluoridation

 Scientific evidence reviews confirm that fluoride in water at a level of 1ppm (part per million) can safely and effectively lower the risk of dental decay and reduce its severity.